RogerVFbr/MySQLAccess/README.md

 database.add(newEmployee);
 ```
-To test whether the commando has been successfully executed, assign method return to an Object variable.
-A null result
+If you wish to test whether the command has been successfully executed, assign method return to an 'Object' variable.
-means the operation has NOT been successfully completed.
-If operation succeeds, the key for the newly created row will
+A null result means the operation has NOT been successfully completed.
+If operation succeeds, the key for the newly
-be retrieved.
+created row will be retrieved.
 ```
 Object result = database.add(newEmployee);